Regional Landscape & Conservation Planning Projects

 Hillsborough County Conservation and Environmental Lands Analysis

-Principal Investigators: Tom Hoctor, University of Florida Center for Landscape Conservation Planning; Jon Oetting, Florida Natural Areas Inventory
+Principal Investigators: Tom Hoctor; University of Florida Center for Landscape Conservation Planning; Jon Oetting, Florida Natural Areas Inventory

-The purpose of this project was to conduct a GIS-based assessment of black bear habitat and population re-establishment feasibility for Hillsborough County and relevant areas in surrounding counties.
+The purpose of this project was to conduct a GIS-based assessment of black bear habitat and population re establishment feasibility for Hillsborough County and relevant areas in surrounding counties.
 Work also included review of Florida Fish and Wildlife Conservation Commission policies and guidelines for moving bears between populations and establishment of new habitat areas, as well as a broader assessment of conservation and wildlife corridor priorities within the county.

 St. Lucie River Watershed Water Farming Demonstration Project